selfup/dom.events/about.md

 I code.
 I art.
 I music.
 I am.

 Fascinated with concurrent/parallel programming.

-Locks, Eventual Consistency, Snapshots, etc..

-OOP of FP, whatever fits the bill for the job.

-Recently getting into game development.
-What a wonderfully different world than the web.
+Containers are fun too!

+Manager - Security Innovation Engineering at Allstate.

 Here is my website if you want to find more social links about me: [selfup](https://selfup.me)